tlswg/tls13-spec/draft-ietf-tls-tls13.md

 applicable cipher suites:

   * "supported_versions" is REQUIRED for all ClientHello messages.
-  * "signature_algorithms" is REQUIRED for certificate authenticated cipher suites.
+  * "signature_algorithms" is REQUIRED for certificate authentication.
-  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE cipher suites.
+  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE key establishment.
-  * "pre_shared_key" is REQUIRED for PSK cipher suites.
+  * "pre_shared_key" is REQUIRED for PSK key establishment.
+  * "psk_key_exchange_modes" is required when PSKs are offered.
   * "cookie" is REQUIRED for all cipher suites.

 When negotiating use of applicable cipher suites, endpoints MUST abort the